 Phase I Safety and Acceptability Study of the Vaginal Microbicide 6% Cellulose Sulfate Gel Among HIV-Infected Women

-Study Purpose: To assess the safety and acceptability of 6% cellulose sulfate (CS) gel for vaginal use versus a control gel among HIV-infected women; to assess the acceptability of CS gel among the HIV-infected male sexual partners of female participants.
+A Phase I, double blind, randomized, controlled, frequency escalation study with 14 days of product exposure and follow-up to assess the safety and acceptability of 6% cellulose sulfate (CS) gel for vaginal use versus a control gel among HIV-infected women and to assess the acceptability of CS gel among the HIV-infected male sexual partners of female participants.

-Study Population: Sexually abstinent and sexually active HIV-infected women; HIV infected male partners of sexually active women.
+Sexually abstinent and sexually active HIV-infected women; HIV infected male partners of sexually active women (up to 80 women and up to 32 men).

-Treatment Regimen: Participants will apply either 6% cellulose sulfate gel or a placebo gel intravaginally once or twice daily for 14 intramenstrual days (see protocol for regimen table).
+Participants applied either 6% cellulose sulfate gel or a placebo gel intravaginally once or twice daily for 14 intramenstrual days (see protocol for regimen table).